 With all these statistics, it’s important to note that they might not reflect the true extent of mental health problems among BAME groups.
 This is because not much data is available and also because BAME people may be less likely to report mental health problems.

 What can affect the mental health of people from BAME communities?

 As well as the factors that can affect everyone’s mental health, people from BAME communities may also contend with racism, inequality and mental health stigma.

 Racism and discrimination

 Racism can range from micro-aggressions (subtle but offensive comments) to explicit hurtful words to verbal or physical aggression.
-Experiencing racism can be very stressful and have a negative effect on your overall health and your mental health.
+Experiencing racism can be very stressful and negatively affect your overall health and mental health.

 If you’ve experienced racism, read our page on stigma and discrimination.
-While the page is about mental health, the tips on how to make a complaint are relevant to all cases of discrimination.
+While the page is about mental health, the tips on making a complaint are relevant to all discrimination cases.
 There is also a list of organisations that can help and advise you.